SDG-AI-Lab/DSVI_Tool_v2/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To install the project's dependencies, run:

+### `npm install --legacy-peer-deps`

+This should resolve issues arising from some older dependencies.

 ## Available Scripts